Julie Goodwin: Television

 For the first season of MasterChef Australia, Goodwin was selected from over 7,000 applicants who applied for the show.

 After winning MasterChef, Goodwin appeared in a weekly cooking segment on the Today program in 2010.
 She was also involved in a segment on The 7pm Project where families were able to enter a contest to have Goodwin cook at their house live on television.
 Later that year Goodwin hosted Home Cooked!
 With Julie Goodwin, an afternoon cooking series that screened on the Nine Network.
 It featured tips and tricks for creating meals at home, and featured celebrity guests such as actor Gyton Grantley, cricketer Steve Waugh, radio and television host Amanda Keller and singer Ricki-Lee Coulter.

 In 2012, Goodwin returned to MasterChef Australia, competing on MasterChef Australia All-Stars.
 The series, which saw contestants from the first three seasons returning to raise money for charity, saw Goodwin raise $35,000 for the Lort Smith Animal Hospital.

 In 2015, Goodwin appeared in the first season of I'm a Celebrity Get Me Out of Here!.

 Goodwin returned to contest series 14 of MasterChef Australia in 2022, finishing 5th.
 The season featured a mix of returning contestants and new contenders.

+In 2024, Goodwin appeared as a contestant on the twenty-first season of Seven Network's Dancing with the Stars.
+She was the fourth contestant to be eliminated.

+In November 2024, she appeared as a guest judge on Seven Network's cooking competition reality show My Kitchen Rules for the grand final.

+In 2025 she appeared as a contestant on Claire Hooper's House Of Games.